ardymalihi/micro-stub/README.md

-* Note: To be able to build this solution, you need Visul Studio 2015 update 3 with asp.net core 1.0
+* Note: To be able to build this solution, you need Visul Studio 2015 update 3 with asp.net core 1.0 RTM

 # micro-stub